RsTaK/Articles/article.md

 * **Data Scientist**
 <img src="images\DS.png" alt="drawing" width="200" style="float: right"/>

 A **Data Scientist** uses the pipelines or architectures designed by **Data Engineer** and tries to extract valuable insights from the data.
-He's more mathematically inclined, usually trained in areas like Machine Learning, Statistics, and some hardcore domains like
+He's more mathematically inclined, usually trained in areas like Machine learning, Statistics, and some hardcore domains like
 Text Analytics(NLP), Computer Vision(CV) etc.